bryan-gilbert/bryangilbertsoftware/about.md

 Bryan is a valuable mentor and enjoys exploring ways to improve how we learn.
 Recently he started a meetup group and he has hosted open workshops for people to learn more about DevOps and Full Stack development.

-Bryan’s has well over 10 years worth of experience with
+Bryan’s has well over 10 years' experience with
 - Agile development team
 - RESTful APIs
-- DevOps (a type of agile relationship between development and IT operations)
+- DevOps
 - Continuous delivery pipelines and processes to deliver incremental value
 - Automated testing
-- Containerization (including Java OSGi plugins, Tomcat, Docker, Docker-Compose and Openshift)
+- Containerization (including Java OSGi plugins, Tomcat, Docker, Docker-Compose and OpenShift)

-Bryan’s has 1.5 years worth of experience specifically with
+Bryan has three years' experience working with
 - Open source projects
-- Containerization using specifically Docker, Docker Compose and Openshift
+- Containerization using Docker, Docker Compose and Openshift

 ## Education:

-- Masters of Science, in Computer Science
+- Master of Science, in Computer Science
     - University of Victoria
     - Thesis on Network Reliability
     - Recipient of the University of Victoria Graduate Fellowship